ayrshare/social-media-api/README.md

 ### Delete

 Delete a post with a given post ID, obtained from the "post" response.
 Returns a promise with the delete status.
 Also, can bulk delete multiple IDs at once using the "bulk" key.
+See the [delete endpoint](https://docs.ayrshare.com/rest-api/endpoints/delete) for more details.

 ``` javascript
 const deleteResponse = await social.delete({